Pollution in Canada: Air pollution

 Air pollution has been shown to negatively effect humans' cardiovascular and respiratory systems.
 Lung tissue can be damaged with direct exposure to air pollutants such as ozone, potentially causing lung inflammation and impairment of lung function.
 As Environment Canada mentions "impacts from exposure can range from "minor breathing problems to premature death".
 Some of the main respiratory diseases caused by air pollution include asthma, chronic obstructive pulmonary disease, and lung cancer.
 Specific cardiovascular disease and problems caused by air pollution include heart attack, hypertension, inflammation around the heart, stroke and arrhythmias.

 Health Canada estimates that 5,900 Canadians die every year from air pollution.
 A 2008 study by the Canadian Medical Association estimated that almost 3,000 Canadians die annually from short-term exposure to air pollution, while another 18,000 die annually due to long-term effects of polluted air.
 The study estimated the economic impact of air pollution to be at $8 billion, including lost productivity, health care costs, deaths and a decrease in quality of life.

 Soil pollution

 Soil pollution also causes numerous diseases.
 Some of the most prominent are cancer, kidney disease, liver disease, dysentery, skin infections, and stomach infections.

+In the Federal Contaminated Sites Action Plan Phase III soil pollution is classified as: